PranavDDeshmukh/CloudWatch/README.md

 ## What is AWS CloudWatch?
 ### # $${\color {yellow} \textbf {AWS CloudWatch is a monitoring and observability service provided by Amazon Web Services.
 It helps you collect, analyze, and act on data from your AWS resources, applications, and services in real time.
-With CloudWatch, you can track metrics, collect and monitor logs, and set alarms to respond to changes in your environment.
+With CloudWatch, you can track metrics, collect and monitor logs, and set alarms to respond to changes in your environment.:}}$$
-:}}$$

 ## Key Features
 - Metrics Monitoring: Tracks metrics (e.g., CPU usage, memory, disk utilization) for AWS services like EC2, RDS, and Lambda.